Firefighting in the United States: Engine companies or pumper companies

-Engine companies or pumper companies operate units that pour water onto a fire and perform other duties at different emergency calls.
-Modern engine companies or pumper companies almost always operate "triple-combination" units that have a pump, a tank of water, and hoses.
-This company has the primary responsibility of supplying water to a fire scene, to locate and confine the fire, and to extinguish the fire.
+Engine companies, or pumper companies, operate units that deliver water to a fire and perform other duties on various emergency calls.
+Modern engine companies or pumper companies almost always operate "triple-combination" units that include a pump, a water tank, and hoses.
+This company has the primary responsibility for supplying water to a fire scene, locating and confining the fire, and extinguishing it.
 Some engine companies or pumper companies are equipped for some levels of medical first response.
-Engine Companies or Pumper Companies have a varied number of personnel on board but there is usually a Driver or Engineer, an officer (Either a Lieutenant or Captain) and either two, three, or more firefighters.
+Engine Companies or Pumper Companies have a varied number of personnel on board, but there is usually a Driver or Engineer, an officer (Either a Lieutenant or Captain), and either two, three, or more firefighters.

 Truck companies or ladder companies

-Truck companies or ladder companies operate units that carry ladders and an aerial device and other equipment to access buildings above ground level and assist in other emergencies.
+Truck companies or ladder companies operate units that carry ladders, aerial devices, and other equipment to access buildings above ground level and to assist in other emergencies.
 Some truck companies or ladder companies have been designated "quint trucks".
 Primarily, the truck company or ladder company performs the ladder work and supplies master streams to the fireground.
 The truck company or ladder company also performs structural ventilation and overhaul, primary and secondary search & rescue, securing of utilities, and often supplies rapid intervention teams.
 Some ladder trucks also have rescue tools and medical equipment on board.
 There are several types of ladder companies or truck companies in the United States fire service.
-This includes Hook and Ladder Companies, Tower Ladder Companies, Aerial Tower Companies, etc. Some aerial ladder trucks will also act as quint trucks if necessary.
-The number of personnel on Truck Companies or Ladder Companies depends on the Response profile and department.
+This includes Hook and Ladder Companies, Tower Ladder Companies, and Aerial Tower Companies.
+Some aerial ladder trucks will also act as quint trucks if necessary.
+The number of personnel on Truck Companies or Ladder Companies depends on the response profile and department.

 Heavy rescue companies

-Heavy rescue companies operate units that carry a large variety of tools and equipment to assist in the search and rescue of victims at an incident such as a fire, traffic collision or other situations.
-It may or may not provide emergency medical response and may or may not transport patients to a hospital depending on its response profile.
+Heavy rescue companies operate units that carry a wide variety of tools and equipment to assist in the search and rescue of victims during incidents such as fires, traffic collisions, or other emergencies.
+It may or may not provide emergency medical response and may or may not transport patients to a hospital, depending on its response profile.
 The New York City Fire Department has five heavy rescue companies.
 The Chicago Fire Department has four rescue squads in service.
-Some departments, including the Albany (New York) Fire Department; the Philadelphia (Pennsylvania) Fire Department and Baltimore City Fire Department have only one heavy rescue company in service.
+Some departments, including the Albany (New York) Fire Department, the Philadelphia (Pennsylvania) Fire Department, and Baltimore City Fire Department, have only one heavy rescue company in service.
 A variety of specialized equipment and tools are found on a Heavy Rescue Company apparatus.
-This includes The Jaws Of Life Hydraulic Rescue Tool Systems (Spreaders, Cutters, Combi Tools, Rams, Etc.), specialized power saws, air bags, specialized air, electric and battery-operated breaching, breaking and cutting tools, specialized cutting torches, cribbing, rope rescue equipment, hazardous materials response equipment, emergency medical services equipment and other types of specialized tools and equipment.
+This includes the Jaws Of Life Hydraulic Rescue Tool Systems (Spreaders, Cutters, Combi Tools, Rams, Etc), specialized power saws, air bags, specialized air, electric and battery-operated breaching, breaking, and cutting tools, specialized cutting torches, cribbing, rope rescue equipment, hazardous materials response equipment, emergency medical services equipment, and other types of specialized tools and equipment.
 Heavy Rescue Company Units have a varied number of personnel on board depending on their department and response profile.